[Toy Review] Womanizer Next

 Settings and Controls

-The Seductive Rose offers 3 constant speeds and 7 patterns.
+The Lovegasm Seductive Rose offers 3 constant speeds and 7 patterns.
 You control these through a single button interface located just below the centre of the toy’s main body.
 The button is easy to press and responsive.
 It also lights up, making it easy to see if you’re playing in low light.

 seductive rose vibrator from Lovegasm